-Each school that operates a program requiring the development of a school plan for student achievement (SPSA) pursuant to Education Code 64001 shall have a school site council composed of the following: (Education Code 52852 65000)
+Each school that operates a program requiring the development of a school plan for student achievement (SPSA) pursuant to Education Code 64001 shall have a school site council composed of the following: (Education Code 65000)

 - 1. The principal or designee - 2.
-Classroom tTeachers at the school, selected by the school's classroom teachers at the school - 3.
-Other school personnel who are not teachers, selected by the school's other personnel at the school who are not teachers

-4. Parent/guardian representatives, who may include Parents/guardians of students attending the school and/or other members of the community members, selected by the parents/guardians of students attending the school
+Classroom teachers at the school, selected by the classroom teachers at the school - 3.
+Other school personnel who are not teachers, selected by the other personnel at the school who are not teachers - 4.
+Parents/guardians of students attending the school and/or other members of the community, selected by the parents/guardians of students attending the school - 5.
+If the school is a secondary school, students attending the school selected by other secondary students